Jose Trevino Player Props: Yankees vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.2 K/9, the eighth-best in MLB.
+- The pitching staff for the Mariners has a collective 9.2 K/9, the ninth-best in the league.

-- The Mariners have a 3.89 team ERA that ranks eighth among all MLB pitching staffs.
+- The Mariners have a 3.90 team ERA that ranks 10th among all league pitching staffs.

-- The Mariners surrender the fewest home runs in baseball (66 total, 0.9 per game).
+- Mariners pitchers combine to give up the fewest home runs in baseball (70 total, one per game).

-- Kirby (6-5) gets the starting nod for the Mariners in his 14th start of the season.
-He's put together a 3.24 ERA in 80 2/3 innings pitched, with 71 strikeouts.
+- Woo makes the start for the Mariners, his fourth of the season.
+He is 0-1 with a 7.30 ERA and 20 strikeouts in 12 1/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Miami Marlins, when he went six innings, allowing no earned runs while giving up three hits.
+- In his last appearance on Saturday against the Chicago White Sox, the right-hander went 5 2/3 innings, allowing two earned runs while surrendering three hits.

+- In three games this season, the 23-year-old has amassed an ERA of 7.30, with 14.6 strikeouts per nine innings.
+Opponents are hitting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.